indubitably-ai/indubitably-code/README.md

   - Calls `aws ce` operations like get-cost-and-usage and forecasts with friendly timeframe/metric helpers.
   - Supports quick rollups (e.g., last_7_days by service) and advanced filters or groupings.
   - Example prompt: `show unblended cost by service for the last 30 days`.
+- **`playwright_mcp`** (headless browser automation)
+  - Opens pages with Playwright to collect screenshots, HTML content, or evaluated script results.
+  - Handles navigation wait conditions, viewport tweaks, headers, base64 screenshot returns, and optional ASCII previews for terminal inspection.
+  - Script inputs are auto-wrapped so you can paste snippets without worrying about arrow functions.
+  - Example prompt: `open https://example.com and capture a full-page screenshot with an ascii preview`.
 - **`todo_write`** (session TODOs)
   - Maintain `.session_todos.json`; merge or replace items with id/content/status fields.
   - Example prompt: `record todos for the session: update docs (pending), ship release (in_progress)`.